CognitiveScale/cortex-fabric-examples/cortex-python-lib-examples/gcs-connection-skill/docs/gcs-connection-skill/README.md

 #### Steps

 Prerequisites:
-* You have uploaded the German Credit Dataset (CSV) file, available in the [EndToEndExample/data folder](../EndToEndExample/data/german_credit_eval.csv) to GCS storage (see: https://cloud.google.com/storage/docs/uploading-objects?hl=en).
+* You have uploaded the German Credit dataset (CSV) file, available in the [EndToEndExample/data folder](../EndToEndExample/data/german_credit_eval.csv) to GCS storage (see: https://cloud.google.com/storage/docs/uploading-objects?hl=en).
+You will need to save the URI to the blob for later configuration, e.g. `gs://test-bucket/german_credit_eval.csv`.
 * You have created a GCS Service Account and downloaded a JSON key file that can access the above.
 You may have to grant certain roles to the service account, for reference see:
 	- https://cloud.google.com/iam/docs/creating-managing-service-accounts#console
 	- https://cloud.google.com/iam/docs/creating-managing-service-account-keys#console